joe-singh/joe-singh.github.io/index.md

 future liquid argon scintillator experiments.
 With Prof. Pyle I have been involved in detector R&D for the SuperCDMS experiment as it transitions to lower mass DM targets.
 My work in particular has focused on the 0.1 - 1 GeV range.

 Outside of physics I'm interested in geopolitics and history.
-I particularly like to focus on the Indian Ocean region has recently returned to its traditional importance.
+I particularly like to focus on the Indian Ocean region which has recently returned to its traditional importance.
 My historical interests are modern Europe and Perso-Turkic states of Central and South Asia.

 In terms of having a life, I'm a huge basketball fan (go Dubs/Bears/Cardinal!).
 I speak English Hindi, French, Persian, and Turkish.
 I am also always looking out for amazing